YAcademy-Residents/Proxies-website/pages/Delegatecall-History.md

 ## Comparison between Callcode and Delegatecall

-Below is the diagram of Proxies built with `callcode` and `delegatecall` (*Note: not recommend to use `callcode` in Proxy*).
+Below is a diagram comparing proxies built with `callcode` and `delegatecall` (*Note: it is not recommended to use `callcode` in proxies*).

 ![Comparison with Proxy](../../assets/images/Comparison_Callcode_Delegatecall.png)

 Both `callcode` and `delegatecall` have the same behavior on storage.
-That is, both of them can execute implementation's code and do operations with proxy's storage.
-The differences between them are the `msg.value` and `msg.sender`.
-In `callcode`, `msg.value` can be customized and `msg.sender` is changed to Proxy's address, while in `delegatecall`, both `msg.value` and `msg.sender` remains the same.
+That is, both of them can execute the implementation's code and perform operations with proxy's storage.
+The difference between them is in `msg.value` and `msg.sender`.
+In `callcode`, `msg.value` can be customized to hold a new value in the implementation contract and `msg.sender` is changed to Proxy's address.
+In `delegatecall`, both `msg.value` and `msg.sender` remain the same in the proxy and implementation contracts.